readium/readium-css/docs/CSS10b-variable_fonts.md

 ## How were these fonts picked

-The overarching goal was to provide variable font stacks mapped to the default ones listed in [Typefaces and font-stacks](CSS09-default_fonts.md) e.g. in Latin, Old Style, Modern, Neutral, Humanist, and monospace.
+The overarching goal was to provide variable fonts mapped to the default stacks listed in [Typefaces and font-stacks](CSS09-default_fonts.md) e.g. in Latin, Old Style, Modern, Neutral, Humanist, and monospace.

 Then, each of the fonts has been undergoing tests in real rendering situations.